James Conner Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 Recent Performances

-- In last week's matchup with the Texans, Conner ran for 64 yards on 10 carries (averaging 6.4 yards per attempt) while scoring one touchdown on the ground.
+- Last week against the Texans, Conner racked up 64 yards on 10 carries (averaging 6.4 yards per carry) while scoring one touchdown.

-- In his last three games, Conner has racked up 36 carries for 164 yards (54.7 per game) and two touchdowns.
+- Over his last three games, Conner has racked up 36 carries for 164 yards (54.7 per game) and two touchdowns.

 Conner's Arizona Teammates